adasneves127/adasneves_hacker_news_proj/README.md

 ### COMPILING
 This project is written in Typescript, which NodeJS cannot run natively.

-To compile this, please run:
+To compile this into JavaScript, please run:
 ```bash
 npm run compile
 ```

+---

+### EXECUTING

+To execute this program, type ```node index.js```.
+The program will start gathering data from the Agnolia API provided, and save its results to 'output.txt'